Omerba31/clipboard-sync-tool/docs/PAIRING.md

 ⚠️ **Password must match on all devices.** If you set a password on desktop, use the exact same password on mobile/other devices.

 Both modes use end-to-end encryption.
-See [main README](../README.md#security) for details.
+See [ENCRYPTION.md](ENCRYPTION.md) for details.